About the Scheme

-Main construction is anticipated to take approximately three months to complete.
+The main construction phase is anticipated to take approximately three months to complete.

-Holland Road will be fully closed 24 hours a day, 7 days a week during the main works.
-A confirmed start date for construction is yet to be agreed.
+Holland Road will be fully closed 24 hours a day, 7 days a week during the main works which will commence 9pm on Saturday 24 August 2019.

 Please note that dates may be subject to change, if affected by poor weather or if unexpected issues arise.

 What is involved and how it may affect you

 Advance warning notices will be on site to advertise a road closure.
 Appropriate traffic management, including diversions will be in place during works.

 During road closures, vehicles will be diverted via Holland Road, Great Holland Common Road, Little Clacton Road, Clacton Road (B1032), Frinton Road (B1032), Holland Road (B1032), (A133) Carnarvon Road, Olivers Road / (A133 Wellesley Road, (A133) London Road, (B1027) St John's Road, Thorpe Road (B1369), Holland Road (and vice versa).

 When Holland Road is closed, restrictions will apply to all vehicles (24 hours a day) with no vehicles permitted to pass over the structure.